Guide to Senior Care Taxes and Payroll

 Choosing a Senior Care Tax and Payroll Provider

-GTM Makes Senior Care Tax and Payroll Easy
+GTM Makes Senior Care Taxes and Payroll Easy

-You may be required to carry a workers’ compensation policy.
-GTM has you covered from obtaining quotes, implementing coverage, and managing audits and invoices.
+- In-house workers’ compensation insurance.
+If you need coverage, we have you covered with obtaining quotes, implementing coverage, and managing audits and invoices.

-Attract and retain your best caregivers with employee benefits like health insurance, concierge medicine, retirement plans, and more.
+- Employee benefits.
+Attract and retain your best caregivers with employee benefits like health care coverage, retirement plans, and more.